skrghosh/apt-dataset/README.md

 - **Nature of Records:** The majority of the logs capture benign activities, with only a small fraction representing actual attacker activities.

 - **Data Model:** The audit logs are modeled based on MITRE's CAR (Cyber Analytics Repository) and FiveDirections' eCAR data model.
-More details can be found [here](https://github.com/FiveDirections/OpTC-data/blob/master/ecar.md).
+More details about the data model can be found [here](https://github.com/FiveDirections/OpTC-data/blob/master/ecar.md).

 ## Ground Truth